flutter/website/src/docs/development/data-and-backend/state-mgmt/options.md

 ## GetX

-GetX is an extra-light and powerful solution for Flutter.
-It combines high performance state management, intelligent dependency injection, and route management in a quick and practical way.
+An extra-light and high performance state management library (with some extras like dependency injection and route management).

 * [GetX package][]
 * [Complete GetX State Management][], a video by Tadas Petra